MooersLab/pymolsnips/README.md

 Source code is also available.
 It has a plugin manager, and it is very easy to configure.

-Make sure the PyMOL filetype is defined as `PyMOL=*.pml;` by going to `Tools --> Configuration files --> filetype_extensions.conf`.
+Make sure that the PyMOL filetype is defined as `PyMOL=*.pml;` by going to `Tools --> Configuration files --> filetype_extensions.conf`.
 In addition, you need to edit the keybinding preferences  **Move cursor in snippet** for under `Edit --> Preferences --> Keybindings` because it is blank by default.
 Without making this edit, you will not be able to advance to the second and later tab stops.
 I used <Cntrl>Shift_L, that is the left control and left shift.

 The snippets for all languages are stored in groups in single file `~/.config/geany/snippets.conf`.
-The snippets in this file can be edited by using the pulldown `Tools --> Configuration files --> snippets.conf`, but it might be easier to use as a text editor.
+The snippets in this file can be edited by using the pulldown `Tools --> Configuration files --> snippets.conf`, but it might be easier to use a text editor.
 Copy and paste the contents of the above `geanypymolsnippets.conf` file into the snippets.conf file.
 Make sure that there is only one section with the heading `[PyMOL]`.
-The snippets are involved with a tab trigger and they have tab stops.
+The snippets are invoked with a tab trigger, and they have tab stops.
 There is no mirroring of tab stops.
-Enter lssnips to get a list of the current PyMOL snippet tab triggers.
+Enter `lsSnips` to get a list of the current PyMOL snippet tab triggers.

 I still need to develop a language define file to enable syntax highlighting of pml files.

 <A href=#FASTLINKS2>Return to list of editors above.</A>